slh-git/seg3125-p1/README.md

-# SEG3140
+# CSI 3140
- Assignment 1 of SEG 3140 by Howard Tseng and Shang-Lin Hsieh
+ Assignment 1 of CSI 3140 by Howard Tseng and Shang-Lin Hsieh